-To avoid the risk of forcing the vehicle off the jack, do not fully tighten the wheel nuts until the vehicle has been lowered.
+To avoid the risk of forcing the vehicle off the jack, do not tighten the wheel nuts fully until the vehicle has been lowered.
 Failure to follow this warning may result in personal injury.

 - 9. Lower the vehicle to the ground by turning the jack handle counterclockwise. - 10.
 Finish tightening the lug nuts.
-Push down on the wrench while tightening for increased leverage.
-Alternate lug nuts until each nut has been tightened twice.
+Push down on the wrench while at the end of the handle for increased leverage.
+Tighten the lug nuts in a star pattern until each nut has been tightened twice.
 The correct tightness of each lug nut is 110 ft/lb.
 (150 N·m).
-If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station.

-11. Stow the jack, tools and flat tire.
+If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station. - 11.
+Stow the jack, tools and flat tire.
 Make sure the base of the jack faces the front of the vehicle before tightening down the fastener.